Dean Hagopian

-Dean Hagopian is a Canadian actor, voice actor, former radio personality, musician and record producer.
+Dean Hagopian is a Canadian actor, former radio personality, musician and record producer.

 Biography

 Starting in the 1960s, Hagopian worked at numerous radio stations including CKOY in Ottawa, Ontario, CFOX, where he worked the morning shift in 1967 and CJFM in Montreal, Quebec.
 Before that, he was a member of the musical group The Staccatos, who later became The Five Man Electrical Band.
 Hagopian produced the first album made by the music group Rabble.

 Filmography

 He had minor roles in films such as Scanners, Snake Eyes, Brainscan, and Bad Santa 2.